 Reel Fishing: Road Trip Adventure

-There are plenty of simulation and farming games on the Nintendo Switch that offer great fishing content, like Stardew Valley and Animal Crossing.
+There are plenty of simulation and farm-heavy games on Switch that offer great fishing content, like Stardew Valley and Animal Crossing.

 Fishing tends to go hand in hand with RPG and sim games, but I’ll admit that Reel Fishing: Road Trip Adventure is my first time seeing an RPG exclusively based on fishing.